-Some of the most popular tablets on the market, like the Apple iPads or Google Nexuses, don't have one important feature that maximizes the usability of a tablet: expandable storage.
+Some of the most popular tablets on the market, like the Apple iPad or Google Nexus, don't have one important feature that maximizes the usability of a tablet: expandable storage.
 The inclusion of a memory card slot opens the door to more possibilities and functions of your gadget.

 We've rounded up the top tablets that let you increase the amount of storage available and maximize your user experience.

 LG doesn't release too many tablets, but when it does, it packs them with the ever useful microSD card expansion slot.
 The LG G Pad 8.3 boasts the perk of running pure Android 4.4 KitKat and rocks a sleek aluminum design.
 It's also comes in a version that runs LG's Optimus 3.0 user interface, but I'm partial to a pure Android experience myself.
 Read more about the G Pad 8.3 (GPE).